lase-hub/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 5 - A script displayoing the above and user and group ids numerically(n) Script 6 - A script that creates a directory
 Script 7 - A script that moves a file
+Script 8 - A script that deletes a file